 - Renal blood flow and mesenteric blood flow

-- Increased pulmonary vascular pressure & pulmonary vascular resistance
+- Increased pulmonary vascular pressure and pulmonary vascular resistance

 - Gas exchange deterioration

-Of note, antimicrobial doses of MB in humans and animals (including fish) can be as high as 3mg/kg (i.e very high dose!) leading to a higher risk of toxicity.
-Whereas low dose MB acts as an antioxidant and electron acceptor, helping increase energy production (seeour blog for more details), high doses act in the opposite way, leading to more oxidative stress at the cellular level and less energy production.
+Of note, antimicrobial doses of methylene blue in humans and animals (including fish) can be as high as 3 mg/kg (i.e., very high dose!) leading to a higher risk of toxicity, whereas low dose methylene blue acts as an antioxidant and electron acceptor, helping increase energy production (see this blog for more details).
+High doses act in the opposite way, leading to more oxidative stress at the cellular level and less energy production.

 Methylene Blue At Troscriptions

 Did you know that there are four practicing physicians on the Troscriptions team?
-And that all were emphatic that we a) source USP-grade methylene blue and b) that we tested the MB again with an independent lab for purity and potency before using it in our products?
+And that all were emphatic that we (a) source USP-grade methylene blue and (b) that we tested the methylene blue again with an independent lab for purity and potency before using it in our products?

-This is why the launch of our company was delayed by almost a year…it took us 9 months in 2019 to find a reliable source of MB that fit our criteria!
+This is why the launch of our company was delayed by almost a year… it took us 9 months in 2019 to find a reliable source of methylene blue that fit our criteria!

-And it’s just not just MB that we dare about.
+And it’s just not just methylene blue that we care about.
 All the products that we make at Troscriptions are precision dosed, pharmaceutical grade, and physician formulated (+ clinically tested).